amomsi/RHCA-Performance-Study-Guide/README.md

 3.

 #### Enabling accounting
-Add these the the [Service] stanza in the unit files:
+Add these the the [Service] stanza in the unit files, or [Service] stanza in slice files:
 ```shell
 [Service]
 CPUAccounting=true
 MemoryAccounting=true
 BlockIOAccounting=true
 ```

+The easiest way to add these settings to a unit is to use a drop-in file.
+Drop-in files can be configured by creating a directory under /etc/systemd/system/ named after the unit to be configured wiht .d appended.
+For example, the drop-in directory for sshd.service would be /etc/systemd/system/sshd.service.d/.

 ####Enforcing limits
 Create a stanza in the unit files: